wp-plugins/constant-contact-api/readme.txt

 == Changelog ==

+= 0.0.6 =
+* No code changes have been made in this release

 = 0.0.5 =
 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 0.0.6 =
+This version simply updates the readme.txt file so the project description page is more useful.

 = 0.0.5 =
 This version fixes a major bug and all users should upgrade immediately.